LaylaD4/LaylahDePaull_T3A2-A/README.md

 - Database (Orders Collection) Returns Data
 The database processes the request and sends back the relevant data to the Order Controller.
 If the request is for all orders, it returns a JSON array with all stored orders and their basic details.
 If the request is for a single order, it returns a JSON object containing the full details of that order, including the customer's shipping information and order summary.

 - Seller Controller Sends a Response to the Client
 If the request is successful, the Order Controller formats the retrieved order data using express.json() and sends it back to the client with a 200 OK status.
 The response contains either a list of all orders or a detailed view of a specific order.
 If the request fails due to a database error or invalid query, the Order Controller returns a 500 Internal Server Error, and the frontend displays an error message to the user (Seller), informing them that the order data could not be retrieved.

 4. Customer Browsing/Watching Video Tutorials Dataflow Diagram
 ![Customer Browsing/Watching Video Tutorials Dataflow Diagram](./docs/customer-tutorials-dataflow.png)

-### Customer Browsing Video Tutorials Dataflow Diagram - Explained
+### Customer Browsing/Watching Video Tutorials Dataflow Diagram - Explained

 - Customer Navigates to the Tutorials Page
-The Tutorials Controller receives the GET request and processes it.
-It calls the `getTutorials()` function, which is responsible for retrieving all stored video tutorials (URLs) from the database (Tutorials Collection).
+When the customer visits the Tutorials page, the browser (client) automatically initiates a request to fetch available video tutorials.

 - Customer Sends a GET Request
-When the customer lands on the Tutorials page, the browser (client) automatically sends a GET request to retrieve the available video tutorials.
-This request is sent to the server via the API endpoint `/api/tutorials`.
-The request prompts the server to fetch and return the list of video tutorials (URLs) stored in the database.
+The browser sends a GET request to the server via the API endpoint `/api/tutorials`.
+This request prompts the server to retrieve and return a list of video tutorials (URLs) stored in the database.

 -  Tutorials Controller Receives the Request
 The Tutorials Controller receives the GET request and processes it.
 It calls the `getTutorials()` function, which is responsible for retrieving the list of stored video tutorials from the database (Tutorials Collection).